-California DMV releases latest batch of autonomous vehicle disengagement reports
+California DMV releases autonomous vehicle disengagement reports for 2019

-This morning, as it’s done for the past several years, the California Department of Motor vehicles released a batch of reports from the companies piloting self-driving vehicles in the state.
+This morning, as it’s done for the past several years, the California Department of Motor Vehicles released a batch of 2019 reports from the companies piloting self-driving vehicles in the state.
 By law, all companies actively testing autonomous cars on public roads in California are required to disclose the number of miles driven and how often human drivers were forced to take control of their vehicles, otherwise known as a “disengagement.”

-Formally, the DMV defines disengagements as “deactivation of the autonomous mode when a failure of the autonomous technology is detected or when the safe operation of the vehicle requires that the autonomous vehicle test driver disengage the autonomous mode and take immediate manual control of the vehicle.”
+Formally, the DMV defines disengagements as “deactivation of the autonomous mode when a failure o81f the autonomous technology is detected or when the safe operation of the vehicle requires that the autonomous vehicle test driver disengage the autonomous mode and take immediate manual control of the vehicle.”
 Critics say it leaves wiggle room for companies to withhold information about certain failures, like the running of red lights in order to avoid crosswalks.
 But while there’s credence to this, in lieu of federal rules, the reports are one of the few metrics by which the progress of the industry’s pack leaders can be compared.

 According to the DMV, AV permit holders — of which there are 60 — traveled approximately 2.88 million miles in autonomous mode on California’s public roads during the reporting period — an increase of more than 800,000 miles from the previous reporting cycle.
 Currently, 64 companies have valid permits to test autonomous vehicles with a safety driver on California public roadways.